Anatomy Of Skateboard: A List Of 15 Skateboard Parts

 Shock pads are rubber pads.
 They also elevate your skateboard but not as much as the riser.
 However, their main goal is to provide cushion and comfort to your ride.
 It is one of the optional parts of a skateboard.
 I recommend you get them provided that you don’t have budget issues.

-3rd park: The Wheels
+3rd part: The Wheels

 The four circular revolving objects attached to the trucks are called wheels.
 Skateboard wheels are made of urethane as they are better for different terrains.
 They are responsible for spinning and rolling.
 Like decks, you will also find different kinds of wheels.

 Wheels are judged by their hardness, softness, and size.
 Harder wheels are better for roads, while softer wheels are better for rough terrains.
+Similarly, smaller ones are better on roads as they are slow.
+Whereas large ones are good for speed.

 Nevertheless, different wheels are better for different kinds of skateboarding.
 Wheels have three parts.
 They are Axle nuts, Bearings, and Washers.
 Here’s what you need to know about them;